 - Call the police – The police report can be vital in your effort to recover compensation.
-Statements at the accident scene, immediately following a motorcycle accident, can play an important role.
-Be very careful of any statements you make.
-This includes statements to the other party, police, or witnesses.
+Immediately following a motorcycle accident, statements at the accident scene can play an important role.
+Be very careful of any comments you make.
+This includes reports to the other party, police, or witnesses.

 - Gather information – Exchange information with other drivers involved.
 Get their name, address, phone number, insurance information, and license numbers for all drivers.
-Be sure to make note of license plate numbers, car make and model, and description.
-You should also get contact information of any passengers.
+Be sure to note license plate numbers, car make and model, and description.
+You should also get the contact information of any passengers.

-- Take pictures – Photos will often tell the story of how your accident happened and can probably help your personal injury attorney prove negligence and liability.
-Be sure to take pictures of damages to your motorcycle, your injuries, exact position of the vehicles, traffic signs, and skid marks.
+- Take pictures – Photos will often tell the story of how your accident happened and can probably help your injury attorney prove negligence and liability.
+Be sure to take photos of damages to your motorcycle, your injuries, the exact position of the vehicles, traffic signs, and skid marks.

 - Makes notes of the surroundings – If possible, try to write down important information about the accident.
 This could include where, when, and how the accident happened.
-Specifically, try to makes notes of the location, road conditions, speed limits, weather, lighting, the direction of travel of the vehicles involved.
+Specifically, try to make notes of the location, road conditions, speed limits, weather, lighting, and the vehicles' direction of travel.

 - Record the contact information of eyewitnesses – If reasonably possible, try to obtain information from all witnesses and make notes of their comments and contact information.
 Memories will quickly fade; be sure to get as much information as you can immediately following the motorcycle crash.

-- Consult with a motorcycle accident attorney – A small mistake, such as making a recorded statement to the insurance company, missing deadlines, or overlooking future damages, could have a highly negative impact on your claim.
-An experienced Los Angeles motorcycle injury lawyer can help you avoid these costly oversights and fight for the maximum compensation.
+- Consult with a personal injury attorney – A small mistake, such as making a recorded statement to the insurance company, missing deadlines, or overlooking future damages, could have a highly negative impact on your claim.
+An experienced injury lawyer can help you avoid these costly oversights and fight for maximum compensation.

 Additional Steps to Take after a Los Angeles Motorcycle Accident

 In addition to simply going for an evaluation, make sure to take all of your physician's advice to heart and participate in any follow-up care or rehabilitation that is prescribed.
-Specifically, you should:
+Precisely, you should:

-- Take care to avoid lengthy gaps in treatment and try to avoid gaps of 1-2 weeks or more in your follow-up medical care.
+- Take care to avoid long gaps in treatment and try to avoid gaps of 1-2 weeks or more in your follow-up medical care.

 - Continue to consult with your primary care physician about the injuries you sustained in your motorcycle accident.